JayS-v/weather-widget/README.md

 ## Description
 This repository contains the **backend** and **frontend** code for a lightweight weather widget application built with **vanilla JavaScript/Node.js without any external dependencies**.

-The backend server provides weather data and location services, while the frontend displays the current and future weather for a specified location.
+The backend server provides weather data and location services, while the frontend provides automatic city suggestions during typing and displays the current and future weather for a specified location.

 ## Table of Contents